You can find out about our Moray branch below.

 We hope that the branch provides an opportunity for those who share a common interest in birds to meet for regular social occasions.
 At our indoor meetings we usually have a speaker and the emphasis is on local birds and birding – with plenty of time to get to know those whose names we may recognise but faces we do not!

-Treasurer and representative of the branch on SOC council:
+Representative of the branch on SOC Council:

 Moray & Nairn recorder:

 Talks and outings reminders:

 Members who've consented to Local Branch news and events e-communications from SOC, are sent a reminder about forthcoming talks (with more information on the speaker and subject where possible), usually a week or so in advance of the meeting.
 A similar reminder service operates for outings.
 If you don’t already receive these alerts and would like to, please make sure you've completed a Mailing List Consent Form to allow the Club to contact you.
 If you've already completed a form, check your junk/spam/clutter folders to make sure our emails aren't landing there.
 Still nothing?
 Contact Headquarters as we may not have a correct or up to date email address on file for you.

 Birds in Moray and Nairn www.birdsinmorayandnairn.org is a comprehensive website operated by Martin.
 The site includes details of the latest sightings, forthcoming survey work (and how to get involved), branch meetings and outings, as well as giving users the option to view or print the latest and previous editions of the Moray & Nairn bird report – for free!

 The branch has recently brought out a newsletter, published every two to three months and including updates on local events and training opportunities as well as photographs and other interesting articles.
 The most recent issue can be downloaded here (July 2021).
 Back issues of the newsletter can be downloaded here.